SamL98/NIProtocol/README.md

 1. Read button/wheel input from the Native Instruments Maschine Mikro 2.
 2. Send button input from an iPhone to the Native Instruments Maschine 2 application.

+For more information on the project, see the linked blog post: [https://medium.com/@lerner98/rage-against-the-maschine-3357be1abc48]

 NOTE: All of the code is written for MacOS.
 Significant changes will be needed for this code to work on other operating systems.

 ## Reading the MK2